island-is/island.is/libs/clients/car-recycling/README.md

 To be able to generate the GraphQL library to use couple of things is needed to be done before code generation.

 - Use `graphql-codegen`, config it in `project.json`
-- Implement mutation and queries in a .grapql file
+- Implement mutation and queries in a .graphql file
 - Config the `codegen.yaml` to point to GraphQL schema and our .graphql file.
 In our case we are using the api.graphql schema from the skilavottord-ws backend

 Run `yarn codegen`